Kiguli/IMPaCT/installation.md

 ## MacOS

+I have personally got **IMPaCT** running on MacOS with an Intel chip, for the newer M1 and M2 chips you may need to see the AdaptiveCPP page [here](https://github.com/AdaptiveCpp/AdaptiveCpp/blob/develop/doc/installing.md) to see the support.

 Open your machines terminal, not the the terminal of an application e.g. PyCharm.

 If you have never run or installed code on your machine before then its a good idea to install XCode and this will download many packages automatically.